codefellows/code-of-conduct/README.md

 Proper attribution includes a description of what code was used or what help was given.
 A link back to the original source material or ideas should be included whenever possible.
 This belongs in a section titled "Attributions" of the README file for the relevant code.

 Please note: an online code repository that has no license is presumed to be closed source and should not be used as a reference.
 Please include a license file in your own publicly published code.

+### Plagiarism

+Plagiarism is the re-use of someone else's code, without the permission or license of the author.
+Claiming someone else's work as your own is disrespectful to the author and to your learning process.
+"Cargo culting," or utilizing the techniques of another without applying your own thinking, is also considered plagiarism.

+Violating the terms of a license in a professional software development setting can result in lawsuits and endanger businesses.
+Doing so in the classroom can result in loss of assignment points, bad references from instructors, removal from all Code Fellows courses, and community bans.
+Consequences will depend on severity and are at the discretion of the conduct review panel.

 ### Harassment